 A person’s unique assortment of traits and behaviors is the result of a complex mix of biology and environment, but the labels we put on those things are arbitrary.
-A person’s desire to be a parent is undoubtedly innate to a large degree, but the fact that we consider baby urges to be a “feminine” thing is a complete cultural construction.
+A person’s relative desire to be a parent is undoubtedly innate to a large degree, but the fact that we consider baby urges to be a “feminine” thing, and a lack of interest in parenting to be common to men is a complete cultural construction.

 This does not, as I’ve mentioned before, mean those labels aren’t useful.
 Just because a building didn’t grow on its spot like a tree doesn’t mean it doesn’t exist and isn’t useful on some level.
 However, like a building that has major structural damage, we are within reason to change our constructs when they prove problematic.
-For the purposes of getting by in the world, adding up all the physical and personality traits one has and figuring out whether most of them are labeled female or male is how most of us figure out what gender we are.
+For the purposes of getting by in the world, adding up all the physical and personality traits one has and figuring out whether most of them are labeled female or male is how most of us decide what gender we are.
+Most of this happens subconsciously, but there’s still some element of choice to it.
 Historically, and to a very large degree even today, physical attributes overrode virtually everything else, so no matter how many non-physical female-labeled traits a person had, a penis meant they were male (and should try to ditch all those other traits.)
 Legal and physical (to varying degrees) transitioning is how many people caught in that predicament have been working toward resolving it, and that’s absolutely the right choice for them, and should never be questioned or restricted.

 However, transitioning isn’t the answer for everyone whose birth-assigned gender label doesn’t quite fit who they are.
 For most people, the binary labels work.
 Most folks do have a significantly higher number of things in column A or column B, and therefore the umbrella label fits them and that’s what they go with.
 But there are many of us whose trait assortment isn’t so neatly divided, and therefore creating an understanding of gender that isn’t so limited and binary is the only way we can get by.
 We are, in other words, merely expanding the possible labels for gender, not eliminating the existing ones that fit many people.
 Same goes with orientation.
 I think a lot more people would identify as bi or pansexual if such an identity were considered real and legitimate, but most people would still be perfectly comfortable identifying as straight or gay because those labels, and the cultural identity they come with, fit them.